-Each college in the consortium has an OEI SPOC (Single Point of Contact).
-This person can answer questions about your eligibility and provide resources to help you with course review and alignment.
+Each college in the consortium has a Campus POCR Lead.
+This person can answer questions about the eligibility of your course and provide resources to help you with course review and alignment.

-- You have taught the course online, in Canvas, for at least one full term at an OEI Consortium College.
+- You have taught the course online, in Canvas, for at least one full term at a CVC-OEI Consortium College.

 - You have taught it as a fully online class - with the possible exception of in-person proctored exams.

 - The course is part of an ADT (Associates Degree for Transfer), General Education Transfer Pattern (CSU or IGETC), or CTE (Career Technical Education) program.
-If you are not sure your course meets this criterion, please consult your OEI SPOC, campus articulation officer, or local curriculum committee.
+If you are not sure your course meets this criterion, please consult your CVC-OEI Project Leader, campus articulation officer, or local curriculum committee.

-These online meetings are held twice a month on varying days/times to accommodate busy faculty schedules.
+Faculty Information Meetings are held twice a month on varying days/times to accommodate busy faculty schedules.
 In the 45 minute meeting, we show how participating in Course Design Academy can benefit you and your students, the steps of the review process, and additional professional development you can access as a participant.
 Register now for an upcoming information meeting.